zionfuo/did-spec-chinese/did-spec.md

 ```
 # Terminology

+This document attempts to communicate the concepts outlined in the Decentralized Identifier space by using specialized terms to discuss specific concepts.
+This terminology is included below and linked to throughout the document to aid the reader:

+Decentralized Identifier (DID)

+A globally unique identifier that does not require a centralized registration authority because it is registered with distributed ledger technology or other form of decentralized network.
+The generic format of a DID is defined in this specification.
+A specific DID scheme is defined in a DID method specification.

+Decentralized Identity Management

+Identity Management based on decentralized identifiers.
+Decentralized Identity Management extends the identifier creation authority beyond the traditional roots of trust required by X.500 directory services, the Domain Name System, and most national ID systems.

+DID Document

+A set of data that describes a DID, including mechanisms, such as public keys and pseudonymous biometrics, that an entity can use to authenticate itself as the DID.
+A DID Document may also contain other attributes or claims describing the entity.
+These documents are graph-based data structures that are typically expressed using [JSON-LD], but may be expressed using other compatible graph-based data formats.

+DID Fragment

+The portion of a DID reference that follows the first hash sign character ("#").
+A DID fragment uses the same syntax as a URI fragment.
+See section 5.5.
+Note that a DID fragment MUST immediately follow a DID.
+If a DID reference includes a DID path followed by a fragment, that fragment is NOT a DID fragment.
+DID Method

+A definition of how a specific DID scheme can be implemented on a specific distributed ledger or network, including the precise method(s) by which DIDs and DID Documents can be read, written, and revoked.

+DID Path

+The portion of a DID reference that follows the first forward slash character.
+A DID path uses the identical syntax as a URI path.
+See section 5.4.
+Note that if a DID path is followed by a fragment, that fragment is NOT a DID fragment.

+DID Reference

+A DID plus an optional DID path or DID fragment.

+DID Scheme

+The formal syntax of a Decentralized Identifier.
+The generic DID scheme is defined in this specification.
+A DID method specification defines a specific DID scheme that works with a specific DID method.

+Distributed Ledger (aka DLT)

+A distributed database in which the various nodes use a consensus protocol to maintain a shared ledger in which each transaction is cryptographically signed and chained to the previous transaction

+Service Endpoint

+A network address at which a service operates on behalf of an entity.
+Examples of specific services include discovery services, social networks, file storage services, and verifiable claim repository services.
+Service endpoints may also be provided by a generalized data interchange protocol such as Extensible Data Interchange.
+Extensible Data Interchange (aka XDI)

+A semantic graph format and semantic data interchange protocol defined by the OASIS XDI Technical Committee.

 ## Base Specifications

 This specification is dependent on a number of base specifications.
 The dependencies and their purpose are listed below.